lbbence95/MacrostepDebugger/README.md

 # MacrostepDebugger
-Macrostep-based debugger intended for Occopus cloud orchestrator.
+Macrostep-based debugger intended for the Occopus cloud orchestrator.